Empowering Life: A Fresh Outlook

 Empowering Spaces for a Better Life

-Our mission is to help people with substance use find a better life, end stigma of each other, and promote understanding.
-We want to be a safe space to find your recovery or really a better life.
 In many ways the recovery community has become a confusing ball of unwarranted advise and entities that profit or gain power from your disempowerment.
 SUDA is a place to work it out, where you can criticize or empower any path you want, and the other has to accept your path.

 In SUDA recovery is defined by you and each individual creates their own path.
 No one is going to save you except yourself, we just provide the connection for you to empower yourself to recover.